-Not using advertising techniques has got you working cheap.
-It’s got you fighting in the market on the basis of price, and as you fight for the bottom, your dreams suffer.
+So here’s what happens if you ignore Bell’s example.
+Not using advertising techniques will see you working cheap.
+It will have you fighting in the market on the basis of price, and as you fight for the bottom, your dreams suffer.
 As your dreams get smaller, this career that you once held a passion for becomes a prison.
-If you think “prison” is too strong a word, what else would you call this thing you’ve created that’s paying you slave wages?
+If you think “prison” is too strong a word, what else would you call this thing that’s paying you slave wages?
 With no escape?
-And making you watch your loved ones go without?
+And consequently making you watch your loved ones go without?

-Stop scrambling from day-to-day and paycheck-to-paycheck.
+Stop scrambling from day-to-day and paycheque-to-paycheque.
 Stop hoping that a few people will support you enough to keep your business afloat.

 Start being in demand.
 Start turning business away.
 Start using the power of advertising techniques to make people wonder how they got along without you.
 And start doing it while you’ve still got some start-up funds.

 Most new businesses fail.
 Your business can be different.
-You’ll learn how in the letters to come.
+You’ll learn how in the modules to come.
 Stay tuned.

 In the meantime, you might read our cheat sheet to growing your business through advertising.